11bus11/11bus11.github.io/README.md

 ### Media
 - All pictures used are either taken by me or a friend (he has given me permission to use the pictures on this website.
 Name: Robin Koelewijn).
 - Robin Koelewijn has taken the topic image for the Q&A, and the image above the footer.

+### README
+- The readme is inspired by the [readme template](https://github.com/Code-Institute-Solutions/readme-template) provided by Code institute, and a readme written by [Tasha Taylor Johnson](https://github.com/TashaTJ/pawsome-portraits-v4).
+Tasha's readme was provided to me by my mentor Harry Dhillon.

+Erik Vodopivec Forsman, 2022